civilservicelgbt/civilservicelgbt.github.io/_events/2023-02-20-civil-service-at-manchester-pride.md

 **Meeting Point**

-We will be meeting at Castlefield Bowl (off Rice Street, M3 4JR) from 1000, please arrive before 1100.
+We will be meeting at **Castlefield Bowl** (off Rice Street, M3 4JR) **from 1030, please arrive before 1100**.
 Everyone will need to collect a Parade Wristband so please find Ian, Laura, Scott, or Ross on arrival to collect.

 We will have our Civil Service Banner up and provide the wristbands needed along with any t-shirts that are being collected on the day.
 Scott and Ross are the nominated responsible persons for the parade.
 Look for the sea of pink, all our merchandise matches our t-shirts!

 **Rules for the day**

 All participants must have a Parade Wristband, as above these can be collected from Ian, Laura, Scott, or Ross on the day.
-Scott and Ross are the nominated responsible persons for the parade.
-We must all always adhere to the Civil Service Code.
+Scott and Ross are the nominated responsible persons for the parade. **We must all always adhere to the Civil Service Code**.

 Rules from Manchester Pride: